- Our Community

 Aims of Scots College Artist in Residence Programme:

-- To promote and foster a world-class arts programme for all boys at Scots College.
+- To promote and foster a world-class arts programme for all students at Scots College.

 - To support Staff and students at the College in the development of teaching programmes and individual work.